-In recent years, Shark Tank has seemingly made a point of featuring more and more sustainability-minded businesses on the reality show — and the latest eco-conscious company to step into the tank is Retold Recycling.
+In recent years, Shark Tank has seemingly made a point of featuring more and more sustainability-minded businesses on the reality show — and the one of the many eco-conscious companies to step into the tank is Retold Recycling.

 To learn more about how Retold Recycling came to be, how the textile recycling service works, and the founders' exciting Shark Tank appearance, Green Matters spoke with co-founder Amelia Trumble via email, just ahead of the episode airing in February 2023.